Scale dependence improvement of the quartic scalar field thermal effective potential in the optimized perturbation theory: Results

 In {}Fig.~\ref{fig3} we now show the results for the pressure (panel a) and for the optimal PMS mass parameter $\bar \eta$ (panel b) as a function of the renormalized coupling, while keeping the temperature fixed.
 We observe that the VRG predictions remain close to the center of the band generated by the OPT, while significantly reducing the scale dependence at both orders.
 This is the same qualitative behavior observed in {}Fig.~\ref{fig2}. {}From the value \(\lambda \gtrsim 1\), or equivalently $(\lambda/24)^{1/2} \gtrsim 0.2$, the bands showing the scale dependence increase considerably in the case of the OPT, while for the VRG the increase is less dramatic.

 In addition to the direct comparison between the two techniques shown in {}Figs.~\ref{fig2} and \ref{fig3}, the comparison can also be included with other methods found in the literature.
 Many of these alternative approximations present results for the pressure that are very much similar to the one shown in {}Fig. \ref{fig3}(a) for example.

+While the strong reduction of the renormalization-scale dependence observed in the VRG results provides an important consistency check, it should not be interpreted by itself as a proof of improved physical accuracy.
+In the present framework, this stabilization arises from the combined optimization with respect to both the RG scale and the variational parameter, which enforces a form of local insensitivity to unphysical parameters.
+This procedure effectively reorganizes the perturbative expansion and typically correlates with improved convergence properties.
+However, part of the reduction in $\mu$ dependence is also a direct consequence of the variational constraint and, therefore, does not strictly guarantee proximity to the exact result.
+A definitive assessment of the accuracy of the method ultimately requires comparison with nonperturbative benchmarks, which is here done in {}Fig.~\ref{fig4}, with results from other available nonperturbative methods found in the literature.
 To compare, in {}Fig.~\ref{fig4}(a), our results with the predictions of other methods, we only consider the massless limit since this is the case analyzed by the other authors.
 In {}Fig.~\ref{fig4}(a) we compare our results for the OPT and VRG with those produced by the RGOPT.
 The latter results (up to order-$\delta^2$) were originally obtained in Ref. \cite{Fernandez:2021sgr}.
 Note that this reference also presents the predictions from the screened perturbation theory (SPT), which turn out to be very similar to the ones generated by the standard OPT.
-Therefore, to make the comparison less clumsy, in {}Fig.~\ref{fig4}(a) we only compare OPT, VRG and RGOPT.
+Therefore, to make the comparison less clumsy, in {}Fig.~\ref{fig4}(a) we compare only OPT, VRG and RGOPT.